MycroftAI/mimic-recording-studio/README.md

   is always the same distance from the mic.
 * Avoid vocal fatigue.
   Record a maximum of 4 hours a day, taking a break every half hour.

+# Providing your recording to Mycroft for training

+We welcome your voice donations to Mycroft for use in Text-to-Speech applications.
+If you would like to provide your voice recordings, you _must_ license them to us under the Creative Commons [CC0 Public Domain license](https://creativecommons.org/share-your-work/public-domain/cc0/) so that we can utilise them in TTS voices - which are derivative works.
+If you're ready to donate your voice recordings, email us at hello@mycroft.ai.

 # Contributions